GitHub-XK/Modern-Tool-4-LA/01_Immersive_Experience.md

 **[[Medium]](https://www.oculus.com/medium/)** by Oculus is one of the best 3D digital sculpting VR apps, especially in the game industry.
 It is used to create and paint digital sculptures by Oculus Touch controllers.
 Medium is easy to use and filled to the brim with features for you to polish up your creations before exporting them into your game engine of choice. *"Create with digital clay in virtual reality"*

 **[[Gravity Sketch VR]](https://www.gravitysketch.com/)** is an intuitive and immersive 3D design tool enabling designers to unleash their creativity.
 Quickly ideate, visualise and communicate concepts in real-time.
 With Gravity Sketch, your creativity is limitless.

+Design Landscape with Gravity Sketch VR (https://www.youtube.com/watch?v=tbzE9z4HE2k)

 **[[A-Painter]](https://aframe.io/a-painter/)** : *"Paint in VR in Your Browser"*.
 A-Painter is an in-browser 3D design app built by the Mozilla team for painting and sculpting in VR.
 It allows you to get creative inside your browser, with plenty of creation tools available for you to unpack.
 A bit alternative, but we can appreciate the ones pushing the boundaries of what’s available without having to download actual software to your hard drive.